A popular restaurant on social media is now on a crowdfunding platform!

 Early in the story, this line appears:

-“Yes, this is the same Cafe Mama you saw on social media.”
+“Yes, that’s the same Cafe Mama I saw on social media.”

-Cafe Mamas, which has a massive number of tagged posts (as of November 16, 2022)
+Cafe Mamas, which boasts a massive number of tagged posts (as of November 16, 2022)

-Cafe Mamas began in 2002 as a small cafe on the corner of Seosomun.
-It started as a healthy slow-food restaurant featuring European ingredients such as ricotta cheese and panini.
+Cafe Mamas began in 2002 as a small café on the corner of Seosomun.
+It was a healthy slow-food restaurant that utilized European ingredients such as ricotta cheese and panini.
 With foreign companies and young female office workers as its main customers, it grew rapidly as it won their hearts.
 Today, it has grown into a company with no fewer than 20 company-owned locations.
-Even now, 20 years later, Cafe Mamas continues to be beloved, generating numerous hashtags on Instagram.
+Even now, 20 years later, Cafe Mamas continues to be loved and generates numerous hashtags on Instagram.

-Cafe Mamas: A Popular Spot Worth the Wait
+Cafe Mamas: A Popular Spot with a Long Wait

 It’s definitely a hotspot! / Source: #CafeMamas’ signature brunch—no introduction needed | Enjoy an epic brunch at home!

 Cafe Mamas’ signature dish is the ricotta cheese salad!
 The cheese is made fresh in small batches right in the store using a homemade method.
-The ciabatta served alongside it has also been perfected through 20 years of research and is handmade.
-Given that these are handmade, fresh products, shipping them may be difficult, but this item crowdfunding.
+The ciabatta served alongside it has also been perfected and handmade over the course of 20 years.
+Given that these are handmade, fresh products, shipping them may be difficult, but this product crowdfunding.

 Cafe Mamas